JS-Broadcast/Getting-started-with-es6/README.md

 In order to proceed and install [Babel](https://babeljs.io/), we need to have [Node Package Manager](http://www.npmjs.com) installed.
 NPM comes with installing [nodejs](http://www.nodejs.org) so you can go ahead and [download](http://www.nodejs.org/download) the proper version for your operation system.

+After you have NODEJS installed and with it, Node Package Manager, we are ready to install Babel.
+Simply, open your terminal and type:

+ * npm install -g babel

+After the installation is completed, you will have babel installed globally on your system and ready to be used.